 Tempodo accesses the user's personal calendar events for display in the app calendar and for export into personal calendar or personal reminders.
 Apple iOS and Apple macOS provide access to the personal calendar data.
 This access requires explicit consent by the user.
 The available calendars are displayed to the user for selection.
 No personal calendar data will be transmitted to Tempodo.
 The processing of the data by the app takes place exclusively locally on the user's device.

-We use Google Crashlytics on the basis of our legitimate interests (ie interest in the analysis, optimization and economic operation of our online offer within the meaning of Article 6 (1) lit.
+On iOS we use Google Crashlytics on the basis of our legitimate interests (ie interest in the analysis, optimization and economic operation of our online offer within the meaning of Article 6 (1) lit.
 GDPR).

 The usage can be deactivated by the user.
 Go to the app and naviagte to "Settings" -> "Privacy".
 The initial consent is request at the first start of the App on a user device